rust-lang/rust/active/0000-target-specification.md

 * `dynamic-linking-available`: Whether the `dylib` crate type is allowed.
 * `split-stacks-supported`: Whether there is runtime support that will allow LLVM's split stack prologue to function as intended.
-* `target-name`: What name to use for `targ_os` for use in `cfg`.
+* `target-name`: What name to use for `targ_os` for use in `cfg` and for passing to LLVM.
+* `relocation-model`: What relocation model to use by default.

 Rather than hardcoding a specific set of behaviors per-target, with no recourse for escaping them, the compiler would also use this mechanism when deciding how to build for a given target.
 The process would look like:

 1. Look up the target triple in an internal map, and load that configuration if it exists.
+If that fails, check if the target name exists as a file, and try loading that.
-2. If `-T from-file` is given, load any options from that file.
+2. If `-C linker` is specified, use that instead of the target-specified linker.
-3. For every other `-T` flag, let it override both of the above.
+3. If `-C link-args` is given, add those to the ones specified by the target.
-4. If `-C target-cpu` is specified, replace the `cpu` with it.
+4. If `-C target-cpu` is specified, replace the target `cpu` with it.
-5. If `-C features` is specified, add those to the ones specified by `-T`.
+5. If `-C target-feature` is specified, add those to the ones specified by the target.
+6. If `-C relocation-model` is specified, replace the target `relocation-model` with it.

 Then during compilation, this information is used at the proper places rather than matching against an enum listing the OSes we recognize.

+The complete set of target configuration flags would be mixed into the SVH for that crate, but would not include modifications given with `-C`.

 # Drawbacks